Mo-Aziz/endeavor-ai/README.md

-## 🚀 libraries and frame work used to build the app
+## 🚀 libraries and frameworks used to build the app

 #### prismic cms